HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Experiments

 \subsubsection{In-depth Analysis of Attention Mechanism}

 To better understand the mechanism of our model, which focuses on the most discriminative information in the brain for the diagnosis of brain diseases, we first performed a visualization analysis of the attention scores $\gamma_{1}$, $\gamma_{2}$ of the attention-guided feature fusion mechanism for all patients of each type of disease, using ADNI and ABIDE as examples.
-Fig. \ref{the attention scores of each channnel in} shows that our model is capable of adaptively learning weights according to the characteristics of different diseases, thereby integrating higher-order and lower-order topological information for the diagnosis of brain diseases.
+Figure \ref{fig_4}(a), (b) show that our model is capable of adaptively learning weights according to the characteristics of different diseases, thereby integrating higher-order and lower-order topological information for the diagnosis of brain diseases.
 In addition, we observed that quadruplet-level interaction signatures are significantly more important than two-dimensional void descriptors and edge features, with their average attention scores exceeding 0.5 on both datasets.

 Next, we also conducted a visualization analysis of the attention scores $\alpha_{1}$, $\alpha_{2}$, $\beta_{1}$, $\beta_{2}$ derived from the signed higher-order feature decoupling mechanism for all patients across each disease type, using ADNI and ABIDE as examples.
-Fig. \ref{the attention scores of each signed in} shows that across both datasets, the importance of negatively synergistic quadruplets is generally greater than that of positively synergistic information in most cases, while the importance of positively synergistic voids exceeds that of negatively synergistic information.
+Figure \ref{fig_4}(a), (b) show that across both datasets, the importance of negatively synergistic quadruplets is generally greater than that of positively synergistic information in most cases, while the importance of positively synergistic voids exceeds that of negatively synergistic information.
 This new phenomenon may provide a clearer direction for research into the pathological mechanisms of brain diseases.